markusressel/openhasp-config-manager/README.md

 The keys used must conform to the naming of the object properties as specified in OpenHasp, see: https://www.openhasp.com/latest/design/objects/

-F.ex., to make the background color of all buttons red by default, define:
+For example, to make the background color of all buttons red by default, define:

 `theme.yaml`
 ```yaml